 - It’s easier to calculate time and resource expenditure

-- Helps minimize wastage
+- It helps minimize wastage

-If your business operations are lacking and your delivery times seem long or inconsistent, takt time can help you bring it under control.
-With proper implementation, it’s easier to determine how many product units your clients need per day, week, month or quarter, and meet those demands.
+If your business operations are lacking and your delivery times seem long or inconsistent, Takt Time can help bring things under control.
+With proper implementation, it’s easier to determine how many product units your customers need per day, week, month, or even quarter, and meet those demands.